-Student's grades will depend both on exams (2 exams, 20% of the final grade each) and on projects (40% of the final grade).
-Homeworks will constitute the remaining 20%.
+Student's grades will depend both on exams (3 exams, 40% of the final grade in total for two midterms and a final) and on programming assignments (45% of the final grade).
+Homeworks and some in-class assignments will constitute the remaining 15%.
 Prof. Shenoy adopts a very strict late policy, so please keep that in mind when deciding when to start working on your assignments.
-All the projects can be done in groups of 2 or 3.
+All the projects can be done in groups of 2.
 You are welcome to do the projects alone too.
-Students will have 3 bonus submissions and a total of 3 late days across all projects.
-The grading of all projects will be performed by an autograder system, so you will have the chance to assess how well you're doing several days before the due date.
+See the group policies in the syllabus.
+One of the projects may use Nachos (a java based toy operating system).
+The other programming assignments will be more standalone and not based on pre-written code.
+Assignments will be submitted electronically using Moodle moodle.umass.edu.